AudreyKj/Face-Recognition-app/README.md

-# selfie-imageboard
+# Face-dectection, selfie imageboard made with Vue.js

 ![screenshot 1](screenshot_imageboard-1.png)
 ![screenshot 1](screenshot_imageboard-2.png)

-Instagram-inspired selfie imageboard developed with Vue.js and using the face recognition API [face-api.js](https://github.com/justadudewhohacks/face-api.js). <br /><br />
+Instagram-inspired imageboard developed
+with Vue.js and using the face recognition API [face-api.js](https://github.com/justadudewhohacks/face-api.js). <br /><br />

 Users' webcams are connected to the site and their faces are automatically detected by the API.